List of sportspeople educated at Texas Tech University

-Several Texas Tech Red Raiders have been honored for both their collegiate, and professional achievements.
-Collegiality, six position awards have been awarded to seven Red Raiders.
-The Doak Walker Award, honoring the top college football running back, was presented to Bam Morris in 1993 and Byron Hanspard in 1996.
+Several Texas Tech Red Raiders have been honored for both their collegiate and professional achievements.
+Collegially, six position awards have been awarded to seven Red Raiders.
+The Doak Walker Award, honoring the top college football running back, was presented to Bam Morris in 1993 and to Byron Hanspard in 1996.
 The Sammy Baugh Trophy, honoring the top college football passer, was presented to Kliff Kingsbury in 2002, B. J. Symons in 2003, and Graham Harrell in 2007.
 Harrell also received the Johnny Unitas Golden Arm Award, honoring the most outstanding senior quarterback in college football, in 2008.
 Wes Welker received the Mosi Tatupu Award, presented to the special teams player of the year from 1997 to 2006, in 2003.
 In 2007, Michael Crabtree received the Fred Biletnikoff Award and Paul Warfield Award, honoring the top college football receiver.
 The following season, Crabtree received both awards again, becoming the only player to win either award more than once.
 Four Red Raiders, Donny Anderson, Hub Bechtol, E. J. Holub, and Dave Parks, have been named to the College Football Hall of Fame.
-Three-time Olympic Gold Medalist and three-time WNBA Most Valuable Player Sheryl Swoopes, was the first player signed by the WNBA.
+Three-time Olympic gold medalist and three-time WNBA Most Valuable Player Sheryl Swoopes was the first player signed by the WNBA.
 Professionally, football coaches Carl Madison and John Parchman were named High School Football Coach of the Year by USA Today in 1988 and 1999 respectively.